-A recurring movement within deep learning research which tries to render the learning of prediction functions tractable by considering them as dynamical systems, and using the theory of stability in the context of Hamiltonians,r optimal control and/or ODE solvers, to make it all work.
+A recurring movement within neural network learning research which tries to render the learning of prediction functions tractable by considering them as dynamical systems, and using the theory of stability in the context of Hamiltonians, optimal control and/or ODE solvers, to make it all work.

-I’ve been interested by this since seeing the Haber and Ruthotto paper, but it’s got a real kick recently since the Vector Institute team’s paper won the prize at NeurIPS for learning the ODEs themselves.
+I’ve been interested by this since seeing the (Haber and Ruthotto 2018) paper, but it’s got a real kick recently since the (Chen et al. 2018) won the prize at NeurIPS for learning the ODEs themselves.

-Related, but not quite the same, notion of stability, as in data-stability in learning.
-Arguing that neural networks are in the limit approximants to quadrature solutions of certain ODES, work and gain insights and new tricks into neural nets by using ODE tricks..
-This is mostly what Haber and Rhutthoto et al do. ([Haber, Ruthotto, Holtham, & Jun, 2017][#HRHJ17], [Haber, Lucka, & Ruthotto, 2018][#HaLR18], [Ruthotto & Haber, 2018][#RuHa18])
+Arguing that neural networks are in the limit approximants to quadrature solutions of certain ODES, work and gain insights and new tricks into neural nets by using ODE tricks.
+This is mostly what Haber and Rhutthoto et al do.
+“Stability of training” is a useful outcome here.
+Related, but not quite the same, notion of stability, as in input-stability in learning.
+(Haber and Ruthotto 2018; Haber et al. 2017; Chang, Meng, Haber, Ruthotto, et al. 2018; Ruthotto and Haber 2018)

 Neural ODE regression

-By which I mean learning an ODE whose solution is the regression problem.
-This is what e.g. the famouse Vector Institute paper did, although I’m not sure its quire as novel as they imply.
-There are various laypersons’ introductions to this, including the simple and practical magical take in julia.
+By which I mean learning an ODE/SDE whose solution is the regression problem.
+This is what e.g. the famous Vector Institute paper (Chen et al. 2018) did, although I’m not sure its quite as novel as they imply, since it does look like earlier work at first glance.
+There are various laypersons’ introductions/ tutorials in this area, including the simple and practical magical take in julia.

 Anil, Cem, James Lucas, and Roger Grosse.
 2018.
 “Sorting Out Lipschitz Function Approximation,” November. https://arxiv.org/abs/1811.05381v1.